ipeksariibal/ipeksariibal/README.md

-- 👋 Hi, I’m @ipeksariibal
+- 👋 Hi, I’m Ipek.
-- 👀 I’m interested in Bioinformatics
+- 👀 I’m interested in computational biology and in silico drug design.
-- 🌱 I’m currently learning Linux and Python
+- 🌱 I’m currently learning python and molecular modelling.

 <!---